N26

 A business perspective

 Customer support is one of the biggest touchpoints between users and our product.
-When something is unclear or seems to be fraudulent, the first thing coming to users’ minds is to drop a message, get into a stack of requests, and once someone from the support opens the case, the back and forth of messages begins.
+When something is unclear or seems to be fraudulent, the first thing coming to users’ minds is to drop a message to CS to figure out if something is wrong.

 1.